Clinical Neuromuscular

 • POEMS mimics CIDP but does not respond to standard CIDP treatments — check VEGF, SPEP, bone survey

-• AL amyloid neuropathy: bilateral carpal tunnel + painful small fiber neuropathy + autonomic failure + cardiac/renal involvement → Congo red biopsy
+• AL amyloid neuropathy: painful small fiber neuropathy + autonomic failure + cardiac/renal infiltration → Congo red biopsy.
+Bilateral CTS is more characteristic of ATTR (hereditary and wild-type) than AL

 • Sclerotic vs lytic bone lesions: POEMS = sclerotic; myeloma = lytic — classic board distinction